huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 The other thing that is the word `universal` implies is that the product and coproduct if they exist, there can be may of them, but all of them are unique up to unique isomorphisms.
 So that we can using 'the product' or 'the coproduct'.

-Now let's see an Typescript application of the categorical product.
+Now let's see a Typescript application of the categorical product.
 A pair of values, a two values list in Typescript, can be used to describe a product.
 Since the product can have 2 projections, then we can use Typescript to defining it:

 ```Typescript
 function fst<T,U>([a, b]:[T, U]):T{